-Welcome to the website of the Faculty of Mechanical Engineering – the oldest faculty at Kazimierz Pulaski University of Technology and Humanities in Radom.
+Welcome to the website of the Faculty of Mechanical Engineering – the oldest faculty at the Kazimierz Pulaski University of Technology and Humanities in Radom.
 In fact it was the only faculty in the Engineering College founded on 13 January 1950.
 Since then it has played a leading role within the University.

-- Institute of Applied Mechanics and Energetics,
+- Department of Applied Mechanics and Mechatronics,

-- Institute of Machine Building,
+- Department of Machine Technology,

-- Department of Physics,
+- Department of Construction,

-- Department of Architecture.
+- Department of Physics.

 The main headquarters of the Faculty of Mechanical Engineering is located at 54 ul.
 Stasieckiego Street in Radom.

 Currently the students study Mechanics and Machine Building either on a full-time or a part-time basis.
 Graduates earn either an MSc and engineering degree, depending on the type of course they attend.
-Forms of education available in 2017/2018:

 A very intensive and wide-ranging scientific research accounts for another big part of the Faculty’s activities.
 Particular attention will be paid to the unique aspects of vehicle operation, alternative fuels and engine research, materials engineering, machine dynamics, power engineering (including atomic), superconducting systems (cryogenics), road building machinery (motorways), cooling and air conditioning systems.
 The mission of the Faculty of Mechanical Engineering, consistent with the mission of the University, is to lead in the development of technical civilization in the area of mechanical engineering, implemented through education based on research, knowledge and technology transfer, as well as regional cooperation, national and international, in compliance with the standards and the level of contemporary knowledge, skills and competences.
 Faculty of Mechanical Engineering plays a significant role in Polish science and education.
 It positively contributes to the development of Radom and the region.